BertilBraun/Advanced-Improvement-in-Speech-Translation/README.md

 # Project Setup and Execution Guide

-This guide outlines the steps for setting up and running the speech processing project in a Python virtual environment.
-The project uses MPI for parallel processing and leverages PyTorch and the Hugging Face `transformers` library for audio data processing.
+This guide outlines the steps for setting up and running the project in a Python virtual environment.
+The project uses MPI for parallel processing and leverages PyTorch and the Hugging Face `transformers` library for audio data processing and LLaMA 2 for text processing.

 ## Prerequisites